PaloAltoNetworks/terraform-ansible-intro/docs/terraform-lab.md

 }
 ```

+Save and exist the `panos_plan.tf` file.

 Let's apply this config to our firewall.
-You first need to run `terraform init` to download all the providers we need.
+First you then need to run `terraform init` to download all the providers we need.

 ```bash
 $ terraform init